dlezcano1712/woocomerce-variable-products-plus-nontaxable-fees/README.md

 # woocomerce-variable-products-plus-nontaxable-fees
-This ios about the dev of a plugin that allows you to create a woocomerce variable product with a taxable products and nontaxable service fees in one variation.
+This is about the dev of a plugin that allows you to create a woocomerce variable product with a taxable products and nontaxable service fees in one variation.